dreger/audaciousfox.net/styleguide.md

 permalink: /styleguide/
 ---
 # The AF Manual of Style
+_Note: this styleguide is currently going through a few updates, but I should have it where I want by October 26th._

 This document serves as the living styleguide for [audaciousfox.com](http://audaciousfox.com).
 I base my stylistic decisions off of the _New York Times Manual of Style_, and then reference this guide.
 The goal is to bring a consistent voice to all my writing.